 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.
-In 2019, Drs.
-Ringold, Block and Jenkins and Mr. Mott served as members of the nominating and corporate governance committee.
-In March 2020, Dr. Jenkins and Mr. Mott stepped down from the nominating and corporate governance committee and we appointed Ms. Cadoret-Manier and Mr. Bertrand as their successors.
-The current members of our nominating and corporate governance committee are Drs.
-Ringold and Block and Ms. Cadoret-Manier.
-Dr. Ringold serves as the chairman of the committee.
+Dr. Gordon Ringold, Dr. Block, and Messrs.
+Bertrand and Mott served as members of the nominating and corporate governance until March 2020, when Mr. Mott resigned from the committee and we appointed Ms. Cadoret-Manier as his successor.
+In March 2021, Dr. Ringold resigned from the board and nominating and corporate governance committee, and Ms. Bhanji was appointed to the nominating and corporate governance committee at such time.
+The current members of our nominating and corporate governance committee are Dr. Block and Mmes.
+Cadoret-Manier and Bhanji and Mr. Bertrand.
+Mr. Bertrand serves as the chairman of the committee.

-Each of the members of our nominating and corporate governance committee during 2019 was, and each of the current members of our nominating and corporate governance committee is, an "independent director" under the applicable rules and regulations of Nasdaq relating to nominating and corporate governance committee independence.
-Following the 2020 Annual Meeting, we will continue to comply with Nasdaq's rules regarding independent director oversight of director nominations under either Nasdaq Rule 5605(e)(1)(A) or 5605(e)(1)(B).
+Each of the members of our nominating and corporate governance committee during 2020 was, and each of the current members of our nominating and corporate governance committee is, an "independent director" under the applicable rules and regulations of Nasdaq relating to nominating and corporate governance committee independence.
+Following the 2021 Annual Meeting, we will continue to comply with Nasdaq's rules regarding independent director oversight of director nominations under either Nasdaq Rule 5605(e)(1)(A) or 5605(e)(1)(B).
 The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
 A copy of the nominating and corporate governance committee charter is available to security holders on the Company's website at http://ir.ardelyx.com/corporate-governance.